 Those who expected the journey in Dortmund to be a ride like the season before were about to be given the rudest awakening after the departure of Thomas Doll.

 “It doesn’t make it any easier to run your heart out when you’ve just woken up in a five-star hotel.
 Too much comfort makes you comfortable.”
 With quotes like these you begin to see what spins the thoughts of Klopp.

 As a head coach and manager, he is lauded as one of the world's best - but as a player, he certainly wasn't in that bracket, by his own admission.

-A modest assessment and one perhaps knows that Klopp the player could not play under Klopp the manager, but despite downplaying his own abilities, the striker come defender still sits as FSV Mainz 05's third record goalscorer of all time, retiring on 56 goals across 340 matches.
+A modest assessment and one perhaps knows that Klopp the player could not play under Klopp the manager, but despite downplaying his own abilities, the striker-cum-defender still sits as FSV Mainz 05's third highest goalscorer of all time, retiring on 56 goals across 340 matches.

 It was at Mainz (more famous for its picturesque buildings and Rhine riverside location than it is for its football team) that captain turned into coach, overnight.

 All journeys start with tales of chance and this is no different, with no experience Klopp went from a player in a relegation-threatened side to overseeing promotion to the Bundesliga, in three seasons.

 His first thought was that he believed his players could avoid relegation, his first action was to make them buy into his feelings—the Klopp way was born.